anshurs/Expense-Tracker-backend/README.md

 This is only the backend of  Expense Tracker which allows users add, update, and delete expenses, view expense reports.
 It is built using Spring Boot with PostgreSQL.

 ## Features
-Expense Tracking: Add, update, and delete expenses.
+Expense Tracking: Add, view, update and delete expenses.

 ## Technologies Used
 Backend: Spring Boot